open-cogsci/datamatrix/doc-pelican/include/api/series.md

 ## function __z__\(series\)

 Applies a *z*-transform to the signal such that each trace has a mean value of 0 and a standard deviation of 1.
+That is, each trace is *z*-transformed individually.

+*Note:* If you want to *z*-transform a series column such that the mean of the full series is 0 with a standard deviation of 1, then use `operations.z()`.

 __Example:__